atlantis/spyglass/README.md

-A simple wrapper around SOD - An Embedded Computer Vision & Machine Learning Library, that provides access to powerful low-level image manipulation routines, as well as high level interaction with images using N-Dimensional Tensors from Bottle.
+A simple wrapper around SOD - An Embedded Computer Vision & Machine Learning Library, that provides access to powerful low-level image manipulation routines, as well as high level interaction with images using N-Dimensional Tensors from Num.cr.

 ## Installation